Mark Reid, Marriage & Family Therapist

 So how do we learn to ask for feedback, listen honestly, and ultimately understand another person’s perspective?

-There are so many possible ways to head off unwelcome feedback about ourselves, about our mistaken, insensitive, or otherwise regrettable behavior.
+There are so many possible ways to avoid unwelcome feedback about ourselves, about our mistaken, insensitive, or otherwise regrettable behavior.

 Hear the Hurt